4IR.org CREATIVE DIRECTOR

 Expanding into sales support training programs for global corporations including Hewlett-Packard and Verizon, we have trained over 2500 people in all manner of activities associated with proposal development, quality, and bid management.

 All in all, we have spent the last 23 years finding a way to educate, advise and inspire.

 As part of our practice of keeping an eye out for emerging competencies that may be required by our clients I came across the Institute for the Future’s (IFTF) 2011 report: Future Workskills 2020; a report dedicated to identifying what skills will be required to actively participate in the workplace of the future.
 Mindful that this was important to our clients I searched for training courses in these skills and came up with very little.

 The 4IR.org was conceived from that vacuum.
 The next step was to search for the best people in the world to fulfil the promise of a program that will empower your characteristics as a human, characteristics that transcend technology.

-1 November 2017 will see this program become a reality.
-10 Skills Coaches will deliver 3 modules in each of the 10 skills identified by the Institute for the Future as critical to future work.
-I will be one of the first in line to attend!
+1 June 2018 saw this program become a reality.
+The Future Work Skills Academy showcases online micro lessons delivered by 10 Skills Coaches over 3 modules in each of the 10 skills identified by the Institute for the Future as critical to future work.
+And this is just the beginning!